 Field studies to understand growth variability in wild crustacean populations have often been limited by the difficulty in determining reliable ages of wild-caught individuals.
-Many studies have explored impacts of density-dependent and density-independent factors on growth in controlled laboratory settings instead (see Chang et al. 2012 for a review).
+Many studies have explored the impacts of density-dependent and density-independent factors on growth in controlled laboratory settings instead (see Chang et al. 2012 for a review).
 Intensive tagging studies have shed light on growth variability in real-world conditions, but these are generally limited to data-rich populations with long-term fishery-independent monitoring programs (e.g., McMahan et al. 2016).
 Using ages determined from length-frequency distributions is not a gold standard and can result in biased estimates of biological reference points, particularly when confounded with estimation of mortality rates in stock assessments (Fournier et al. 1991).
 However, such ages can still be a valuable and sufficient source of information on somatic growth in management-relevant contexts for appropriate species.
-Ocean shrimp in Oregon are short-lived and fast-growing with good long-term fishery-dependent data, but limited fishery-independent monitoring, making them an excellent candidate for the application of length-frequency-derived ages.
-We were able to use these ages to quantify variability of growth over time and space, and to develop models that suggest when is optimal to open the fishery in different locations and years.
+Ocean shrimp in Oregon are short-lived and fast-growing with good long-term fishery-dependent data, but limited fishery-independent monitoring, making length-frequency-derived ages the most viable application.
+We were able to use these ages to quantify variability of growth over time and space, and to develop models that suggest when it is optimal to open the fishery in different locations and years.

 The models used in this study made several assumptions that may have influenced our conclusions.
 First, the results of our revenue-per-recruit model depend on the fishing mortality rate which is often difficult to control for short lived species, such as shrimp, because the population biomass generally changes more quickly than it can be assessed.
 In some cases, proxies for the fishing mortality rate may be able to be approximated using early season catch rates to identify relative year-class strength, and in-season data on fishing effort.
-Second, the shrimp population distribution generally stratifies by age, and shrimpers often capitalize on this by targeting larger age-2 and age-3 year classes early in the season and smaller age-1 year classes later in the season.
+Second, the shrimp population distribution generally stratifies by age, and shrimpers often capitalize on this by targeting larger age-2 and age-3 year classes early during the season and the smaller age-1 year classes later in the season.
 Our revenue-per-recruit model assumes constant monthly fishing mortality on each year class within and among seasons.
 This means that the fishery may effectively be delayed in most years for newly recruited shrimp, in particular, and monthly fishing mortality rates when the year-classes are being targeted may be higher than the range reported.
-Third, we modeled revenue-per-recruit, but shrimpers ultimately make decisions to fish based on profits (i.e., revenue and costs) in both the shrimp fishery, and other fisheries they participate in.
-Finally, shrimp are protandrous hermaphrodites and sexually dimorphic, which we did not account for. .
+Third, we modeled revenue-per-recruit, but shrimpers ultimately make decisions to fish based on profits (i.e., revenue and costs) in both the shrimp fishery, and other fisheries in which they participate.
+Finally, shrimp are protandrous hermaphrodites and sexually dimorphic, which we did not account for.
 Furthermore, more primary females are observed when the age-2 and age-3 year classes are weak, resulting in a larger average size-at-recruitment because females are larger (Charnov and Hannah 2002; Charnov and Groth 2019).
 Accounting for variation in the sex ratio could make the average size-at-recruitment more predictable.

 4.4 Implications for management